easttennesseecc-star/Q-Top-Dog-IDE/LLM_CREDENTIALS_VISUAL_GUIDE.md

                          Streams response back to UI
 ```

-**Key Point:** Your API key stays on your computer, Q-IDE just uses it when needed.
+**Key Point:** Your API key stays on your computer, Top Dog just uses it when needed.

 ---